a16/fake-rtrd/README.md

 % sudo fake-rtrd test.db
 ```

-By default, file is reloaded every 5 minutes.
+By default, file has never been reloaded after started.
+If you want to reload it, Send HUP to it, or Use -i option.
 It'll send Serial Notify to clients when you updated it.

 If you want to load it from IRRd continuously, add commands like below and run ```fake-rtrd```